Laragear/Clipboard/README.md

 ## Usage

-The Clipboard works like your normal clipboard:
+The Clipboard works like your normal clipboard in your application.

 | Method    | Description                                                                   |
 |-----------|-------------------------------------------------------------------------------|